mita4829/Project3308/README.md

 ## Requirements

 ### User requirements
 As a student, I want an easy way to find book.
-Time:9weeks As a user, I want the app to be conveient.
-Time:9weeks As a user, I want the instructions to be clear.
-Time:9weeks
+Time: 9weeks As a user, I want the app to be conveient.
+Time: 9weeks As a user, I want the instructions to be clear.
+Time: 9weeks

 ### Function Requirements
 As developers, we need a database to store our data.
 Prority:1